 How to Exercise Safely in the Heat

 As temperatures creep into the 90s and beyond, dehydration and heat exhaustion while exercising become a very real-and potentially dangerous-threat.
+Exhibit A: Each year seems to generate a fresh crop of headlines about football players of all ages collapsing during preseason practice.

 When is it safe to exercise outdoors?